 Serving a legal document across international borders

-Service of legal documents across international borders will likely be subject to delays or restrictions in all Australian states and territories.
-The length of the delay will depend on the state or territory in which you are seeking to have documents served.
+Due to COVID-19 restrictions, service of legal documents across international borders will likely be subject to delays or restrictions.
+The length of the delay will depend on the state or territory in which you are seeking service.

 Serving a foreign civil legal document in Australia

 Requests for service will still be processed in all Australian jurisdictions.
 All Australian jurisdictions anticipate delays in executing requests for service.

 To help minimise delays, the Requesting Authority should provide the following information when sending a new service request to the Australian Central Authority:

 - phone number